Table of Contents

 How EIT support mentor and work

-An EIT will have the support of a mentor and work closely with a state engineer’s office.
+An engineer in training will have the support of a mentor and work closely with a state engineer’s office.
 During this two-year program, an EIT will gain broad exposure in different areas of ADOT.
 The duration of the program is divided into two to six-month training blocks.
 The program is designed for individuals with a bachelor’s degree in engineering or a related field.
 However, an EIT should acquire an FE before completing the program.

 Completing the Fundamentals of Engineering (FE) exam is essential to becoming a professional engineer.
 The exam consists of 110 questions and requires a maximum of six hours.
 The test is divided into several parts, including two minutes for signing the non-disclosure agreement and eight minutes for the exam tutorial.
 The exam should take five and 20 minutes, with a twenty-minute break.